-Once the pieces are ironed on, they will not be repositionable, so be sure they are exactly where they should be to match up with the pattern
+Once you iron the pieces onto the fabric, they will not be repositionable, so be sure they are exactly where they should be to match up with the pattern.

-Quilting cottons come in so many designs, so this is a great way to add patterns to your embroidery that would be difficult to achieve otherwise.
+Quilting cotton comes in so many designs, so this is a great way to add patterns to your embroidery that would be difficult to achieve otherwise.
 For example, if you are embroidering a girl in a dress, you could use floral fabric to fill in the dress.Continue to 4 of 5 below.

 04 of 05

 Embroidering Felt Appliqué Pieces